Parking Expansion Project

 How You Can Help

 Building the new parking area would not be possible without the generous support of our church family.
-Thanks to your giving, we are more than halfway to the goal, but we need $200,000 to finish the project.
+Thanks to your giving, we are more than halfway to the goal, but we need a little over $120,000 to finish the project.
 Please pray about participating by giving above and beyond your regular church support.
 Our goal is to have all funds by the end of the year, before we break ground.

 Would you also please partner in prayer for the completion of this project?
 Pray for favor with the city and speedy processing of our permits.
 Pray for generous giving, excellent design work, and a smooth construction process.
 And pray that God would fill up these parking stalls with people getting saved!